shuklasp10/concepts/React.md

 1. action creators are functions that returns action object with type and payload.
 2. `createSlice` creates action creator functions with same name as reducers key.
-3. If we execute action creators it gives object contaning
+3. If we execute action creators it gives object containing
     - __type__ <name/actionName>
      *counter/increment* or *counter/decrement*
-    - __payload__ parameter passed while executing aciton creators
+    - __payload__ parameter passed while executing action creators

 ### configureStore